-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Nominating and Corporate Governance Committee. - (4) Serves as a designee of Innoviva, Inc. under the Investor Rights Agreement (as defined below).
+(1) Member of the Audit Committee.

+- (2) Member of the Compensation Committee. - (3) Member of the Nominating and Corporate Governance Committee. - (4) Member of the Special Committee. - (5) Serves as a designee of Innoviva, Inc. under the Investor Rights Agreement (as defined below).